itswebny/universal-navigation/README.md

 ### Yammer Group

-- Join the Universal Navigation [Yammer Group](http://goo.gl/RRlnFV) to discuss and give feedback.
+- Join the Universal Navigation [Yammer Group](http://goo.gl/RRlnFV) to ask questions, discuss or give feedback.
 - Subscribe to the group by email so that updates are delivered to you automatically.

 ### BETA Comment Period